 Monitoring of cases of WNV with weekly surveillance updates is carried out by the European Centre for Disease Prevention and Control (ECDC) (Table 1, Figure 1).
-Distribution of outbreaks in equids and/or birds are also monitored to indicate areas at risk for human WNV infections.
+Distribution of outbreaks in equids and/or birds are also monitored to indicate areas at risk for human WNV infections and in January 2022, a WNV lineage 2 infection was detected in a goshawk in Italy suggesting continuous WNV circulation and supporting overwintering of the virus1.

-Table 1: WNV cases in EU and EEA surrounding countries by year
+Table 1: Locally acquired WMV cases in EU and EEA surrounding countries by year (2013-2022)

-Year Cases in EU/EEA countries Cases in surrounding countries
+Year Cases in EU/EEA countries Cases in EU-neighbouring countries

-2011 128 212

-2012 242 693
+Countries

 2013 228 557

 2014 75 136

 2015 122 193

 2016 226 267

 2017 201 84

 2018 1549 580

 2019 425 53

 2020 319 17

-2021 (to Oct 14 th 2021) 132 18
+2021 141 18

+2022 1112 227

-Figure 1: Distribution of locally acquired WNV infections by month in EU/EEA, 2015-2019 (Taken from ECDC West Nile virus, Annual Epidemiological Report for 2019)
+Figure 1: Distribution of locally acquired WNV infections by month in EU/EEA, 2015-2019

-Position Statement

-West Nile Virus
+(Taken from ECDC West Nile virus, Annual Epidemiological Report for 2019)

-After a sharp increase in WNV infections in Europe in 2018 (a year in which infection numbers exceeded the total number from the previous seven years) numbers of reported WNV infections decreased again in 2019, 2020 and 2021 in most countries.
-The exceptions were Greece, where numbers remained high and Cypress which reported 23 locally acquire infections in 2019 (having only reported one infection in 2016 and 2018).

-Between 2018 and 2020, France, Slovakia, Germany, Spain and the Netherlands reported their first locally acquired WNV infections although overall number of cases reported in Europe in 2020 was down on previous years.
-In 2020, the first European WNV case was reported in June (disease onset in week 23, between 1 and 7 June) and the last case was reported in November (disease onset in week 43, 19 to 25 October).
+After a sharp increase in WNV infections in Europe in 2018 (a year in which infection numbers exceeded the total number from the previous seven years) numbers of reported WNV infections decreased.
+Low case numbers were reported in 2019, 2020 and 2021, likely due to pandemic lockdown arrangements and redirection of public health resources.
+Between 2012 and 2021, 16 EU/EEA countries reported WNV infections in both humans and animals with France, Slovakia, Germany, Spain and the Netherlands reporting their first locally acquired WNV infections between 2018 and 2020.
+The first European WNV case in 2023 was reported in week 29 (July) although, in recent years (2020 and 2021) cases were first reported in June (disease onset in week 23 and 24 respectively) with the last cases reported in November (week 43).

-Since the beginning of the 2021 transmission session and as of 14th October 2021, EU/EEA countries have reported 132 human cases of WNV infection with most cases reported in Greece 943) and Italy (27).
-EU-neighbouring countries have reported 18 human cases of WNV infection in Serbia (18).
+Since 2020, no new European countries with WNV cases have been identified although spread has been seen within countries already with a WNV risk.
+Between the beginning of the 2023 transmission session, and as of 04 October 2023, EU/EEA countries have reported 559 human cases of WNV infection with most cases reported in Italy (295) and Greece (153).
+EU-neighbouring countries have reported 85 human cases of WNV infection (84 in Serbia).

 In 2017, seven Austrian blood donors from Austria were reactive for WNV during blood screening.
 However, follow-up investigations revealed that six of these were in fact infected with a related virus, Usutu virus (USUV).
-Since then WNV blood donor screening/research studies have identified USUV infections in blood donors in Austria, Italy, Germany and the Netherlands.
+Since then, WNV blood donor screening/research studies have identified USUV infections in blood donors in Austria, Italy, Germany and the Netherlands.